 …Or, at least feel like rock stars for the day!

 We got a personal escort from the front gate of Aquatica San Antonio to our cabana.
 It ended up being a mini-tour of the park, because our host pointed out the various attractions.
 We got a sign that designated our waterpark cabana as the “Robbins family” hangout for the day and a “cabana guest” wristband.

 And, have ZERO GUILT about enjoy that elevated experience.
 It’s part of the total package.

 And, while slipping and sliding down high speed twisters is floating down Loggerhead Lane is lots of fun, a day spent splashing and sliding on water rides isn’t usually restful, at least not for parents.
 The VIP treatment will seriously take your fun day up several notches and give your kids wonderful memories of a day out where everyone was relaxed and happy.

 The price point makes this a splurge, so sit down and number crunch.
 Rack and stack the amenities against the cost and see if this is something you want to spend your money on.
 If you have an annual pass, you may qualify for a discount.

 But here’s my final push for a waterpark cabana being worth every cent:

 7. More mileage out of your ticket price

 Having the comfort (and shade!) of the cabana resulted in a much longer day of fun than what was typical.
-We arrived at Aquatica at 10:30am and left at 6pm.
-That is a long day when you’re single-handedly wrangling active little boys!
+We arrived at Aquatica shortly after opening and stayed until closing time.
 And do you know what?
 I didn’t want to leave.
-I was relaxed and comfortable, which are not usually words that apply to how I feel at a water park.
-My kids were having a blast.
-The long drive home and rumbling stomachs were the only thing that motivated me to gather everyone up and leave.
+I was relaxed and comfortable, which are not usually words that apply to how I feel at a waterpark.